-OKINAWA, JAPAN – Some have remarked that being a Marine Wife is the ‘toughest job in the Corps’, but for one spouse, it’s gotten even tougher.
-As she recently pulled into the main gate of Camp Foster, Michelle Sully suffered severe emotional distress after Lance Corporal Kevin Hansen failed to render a salute to her vehicle last Thursday.
+OKINAWA, Japan — Some have remarked that being a Marine Wife is the ‘toughest job in the Corps,’ but for one spouse, it’s gotten even tougher.
+As she recently pulled into the main gate of Camp Foster, Michelle Sully suffered severe emotional distress after Lance Cpl.
+Kevin Hansen failed to render a salute to her vehicle last Thursday.

 The vehicle in question — a gray Nissan Skyline favored by DoD personnel stationed on Okinawa — was clearly marked, with the blue decal denoting it as an officer’s vehicle prominently placed on the windshield.
 The vehicle’s bumper also bore several “Marine Officer’s Wife” and “His Boots, Her Sandals” stickers, further solidifying the fact that this vehicle demanded respect.

-When questioned about his violation of protocol, Lance Corporal Hansen was apologetic.
+When questioned about his violation of protocol, Hansen was apologetic.

-Hansen’s immediate supervisor, Staff Sergeant Eric Doney, is currently contemplating Battalion level non-judicial punishment, and had choice words to say on the matter.
+Hansen’s immediate supervisor, Staff Sgt.
+Eric Doney, is currently contemplating battalion level non-judicial punishment, and had choice words to say on the matter.

 “We MP’s care a lot about the customs and courtesies of the Corps.
-The dishonor and lack of respect LCpl Hansen showed to that poor little blue decal.
+The dishonor and lack of respect Lance Cpl.
+Hansen showed to that poor little blue decal.
 It fills me with contempt.”

-“Mrs. Lieutenant Sully,” as she demands to be referred to, is currently seeking unspecified damages against Lance Corporal Hansen for the emotional distress she experienced.
+“Mrs. Lieutenant Sully,” as she demands to be referred to, is currently seeking unspecified damages against Hansen for the emotional distress she experienced.
 The case is currently pending.